RPG-coder/practice-management-portal/Readme.md

 <p align=justify>This section outlines the clear state/goal of developing the product, Practice Management Portal for Charting.
 In particular, this part focuses on who our customers are?, what's their need? and why are we doing this (goal)?</p>

 ### Far vision:
-<p align=justify>FOR the patient care WHO needs all vital information about their patient in one consise view, THE Practice Management Portal for Charting IS A Digital Health and Practice mangagement application THAT allows the user to understand about the patient for making the best and quickest healthcare decisions.
-UNLIKE any legacy systems used to showcasing the patient details, OUR PRODUCT emphasizes on giving a valuable experience in understanding a patient's records even better and simpler.</p>
+<p align=justify>FOR the patient care WHO needs all vital information about their patient in one consise view, THE Practice Management Portal for Charting IS A Digital Health and Practice mangagement application THAT allows a user to understand about the patient for making the best and quickest healthcare decisions along with managing the medical practice dealings.
+UNLIKE any legacy systems used for showcasing the patient details and practice management, OUR PRODUCT emphasizes on giving a valuable experience in putting forward the patient's record details and assist all internal healthcare organization users in their working even better.</p>

 ### Near vision:
-<p align=justify>FOR the patient care WHO needs a simple interface for portraying their patient details, THE Charting section IS A prototype for a Patient Information Display THAT provides a simple layout for viewing the patient's current vitals and scheduled appointments.
+<p align=justify>FOR the patient care WHO needs a simple interface for portraying their patient details, THE Management Portal IS A prototype for a Patient Information Display THAT provides a simple layout for viewing the patient's current vitals and scheduled appointments.
 UNLIKE any legacy Patient Information Displaying system, OUR PRODUCT intuitively divides the verbose patient's details into clean and easily distinguishable format.</p>

 ## Stakeholders: Who is this for?...
 <p align=justify>The following are the stakeholders who are interested in the product, Practice Management portal for Charting, and are not part of our Scrum Team.</p>